Can You Tell Me How to Get to Sesame Street?: Opening sequences

 For the series' 30th season, the tune went back to a more conservative tone.
 Using again a harmonica-style tune, the theme was a throwback to the show's early seasons.
 Unlike the first version, though, this version was much slower and had additional notes added particularly in the beginning.
 This version remained for three seasons.
 Still, the instrumental calypso version, used since April 29, 1993, remained as during the opening street scenes, and the closing theme from November 9, 1992 was still used during the end credit sequence, featuring footage of kids playing with each other in Central Park and interacting with Big Bird.

 Again, the theme was given a complete makeover in season 33 to coincide with the revamping of the show's structure.
 It features footage of Big Bird and some kids playing in the park, while blocks featuring clips from the main segments of the season appear as a way to introduce the show's new format.
 This version had a slightly different feeling to the song.
 Also the line "Can you tell me how to get/How to get to Sesame Street" was repeated twice in this incarnation rather than the traditional repetition of "How to get to Sesame Street" at the end.
 For seasons 34–37, the theme is now modified with different instruments.

 Drastic changes were once more instituted for the opening song for seasons 38 and 39.
 The song again was upbeat, but it now had a style that has a kiddie pop/hip hop tune.
 Another change was the instrumental opener which now had a softer version of the new rendition.
 In season 40, the opening sequence changed to the Muppet characters in a chalk-drawn environment.
 The theme was remixed, this time using mostly live instruments (i.e. acoustic drums, a horn section).
 The theme was remixed again for the series' 42nd season.

-Beginning in season 46, on January 16, 2016, another new arrangement was introduced, reverting to a more classic tone.
-Traditionally, the song started with "Sunny days" and "Come and play", but now only the first stanza is sung.
+In season 46, another new arrangement was introduced, reverting to a more classic tone.
+Traditionally, the song started with "Sunny days" and "Come and play", but now, only the first verse is sung to make it shorter.
+For season 53, the opening sequence mostly remained the same but featured a new arrangement of the theme; and the last shot was re-filmed to replace Murray with Gabrielle, Tamir, Ji-Young, and Tango.

+Season 56 introduces another new opening.
+The classic theme is sung by the Sesame Street cast for the first time.
+Footages of Grover's Super Suitycase, Cookie Monster's Cookie Cart, and the Magical Beasties are all introduced in that season.
+The sequence also adds various cartoon visual effects (which are also seen throughout the show beginning in season 56).